Draco309/Snazzy-Window-Manager/README.md

 A. These are all listed in the cheat-sheet.txt file.
 With the default keybinds, press the Alt key and 'h' to open them in gedit.

+Q. How did you create the amber theme shown in the screenshots?

+A. The colour schemes for st and swm itself are defined in their respective config.h files.
+The colour scheme for firefox-developer-edition is obtained by using the firefox Gruvbox theme and by setting the hex colour codes used in the preferences menu.
+I use #f68516 for links, #dcdcdc for text and #282828 for the background.
+The GTK Arc-Gruvbox theme and the Numix icon themes (I use Sardi Mono Numix) are available as pkgbuilds from the AUR.
+The Gedit and Termite themes are both included in my Dotfiles repo.

 Q. Why "Snazzy"?

 A. The dictionary defines snazzy as "stylish and attractive".